Danjb1/open-rival/docs/dev_quickstart.md

 Build and run the [setup project](/projects/setup) to perform resource extraction (instructions in the [readme](/projects/setup/README.md)).
 This should create the folders `sound`, `textures` and `video` within the `setup/res` directory.

-Copy these folders to the `projects/Open-Rival/res` directory.
+Copy these folders to a `res` folder inside the output directory (e.g. `build/x64/projects/Open-Rival/res`).

 #### Custom Resources

 Some resources are custom-made for Open-Rival.
 These are included in the `dist/res` directory.
-The contents of this directory should be copied to `projects/Open-Rival/res` for use during development.
+The contents of this directory should also be copied to this `res` folder for use during development.

 #### Font